-3440B - USE OF PRIVATE CAR FOR SCHOOL BUSINESS
+4440B - USE OF PRIVATE CAR FOR SCHOOL BUSINESS

-The Corporation has established the following means for providing reimbursement for the use of privatelyowned vehicles used in the performance of assigned duties.
+The Corporation has established the following means for providing reimbursement for the use of privately-owned vehicles used in the performance of assigned duties.

-- A. All professional staff will be assigned to a school or office which becomes the home station.
-It will be the responsibility of each individual to provide his/her own transportation from his/her residence to his/her assigned station and to any other assigned spot to attend meetings for administrative or training purposes. - B. Regularly scheduled travel will be authorized when requisitioned in compliance with a printed schedule; e.g.: special professional staff members are required to go from school to school on a regular schedule. - C. Sporadic or emergency travel will be authorized when made in connection with an assignment. - D. Payments for authorized travel will be made provided itemized records are submitted on the proper forms.
+A. All support staff will be assigned to a school or office which becomes the home station.
+It will be the responsibility of each individual to provide his/her own transportation from his/her residence to his/her assigned station and to any other assigned spot to attend meetings for administrative or training purposes.

+- B. Regularly scheduled travel will be authorized when requisitioned in compliance with a printed schedule; e.g.: special support staff members are required to go from school to school on a regular schedule. - C. Sporadic or emergency travel will be authorized when made in connection with an assignment. - D. Payments for authorized travel will be made provided itemized daily records are submitted on the proper forms.
 Persons who travel are advised to keep a daily log of their required business trips.

-3440C - USE OF SCHOOL VEHICLE FOR SCHOOL BUSINESS
+4440C - USE OF SCHOOL VEHICLE FOR SCHOOL BUSINESS

-The following are guidelines for the use of the Wa-Nee owned vehicles.
+The Corporation has established the following guidelines for the use of school-owned vehicles in the performance of assigned duties.